Particular/docs.particular.net/nservicebus/sql-persistence/index.md

 The SQL persistence enables creation of scripts that can be run as a part of a deployment process instead of as part of endpoint startup as with [standard installers](/nservicebus/operations/installers.md).
 See [Installer Workflow](installer-workflow.md) for more information.

-To streamline development SQL persistence installation are executed at endpoint startup in the same manner as all other installers.
-However in higher level environment scenarios, where standard installers are being run but the SQL persistence installation scripts have been executed as part of a deployment, it may be necessary to explicitly disable the SQL persistence installation script executing while leaving standard installers enabled.
+To streamline development SQL persistence installers are executed at endpoint startup, in the same manner as all other installers.
+However in higher level environment scenarios, where standard installers are being run, but the SQL persistence installation scripts have been executed as part of a deployment, it may be necessary to explicitly disable the SQL persistence installers executing while leaving standard installers enabled.

 snippet: DisableInstaller